codyrioux/REAPER/README.md

 #Components
-This library breaks the problem down into four major components:
+This library breaks the problem down into several major components, each of which are detailed in this section.

 ## Corpus
 The corpus is implemented as a seq of documents, which are a seq of textual units.
 In the case of REAPER